Humanitarian Assistance for People Displaced from UkraineRoughly 5 billion yen planned to aid with travel and living expenses

 The Nippon Foundation Humanitarian Assistance Team for People Displaced from Ukraine (from March 28)

-Please contact the team using the inquiry form via the url below or the QR code at right.
+Please contact the team using the inquiry form via the url below.

 We are currently receiving a large number of inquiries, to which we will respond in the order received.
 We apologize for any inconvenience.